To be eligible to receive a Certificate, a Certificate candidate must:

 - Achieve a cumulative GPA of 2.50 or higher to be eligible for admittance into the Certificate Program;

-- Complete a total of sixteen or seventeen-plus hours in the Certificate Program courses listed below; and
+- Complete a minimum of sixteen credits in the Certificate Program courses listed below; and

 - Receive a cumulative GPA of 2.80 in the Certificate Program courses, including Constitutional Law I and II, all of which mush be taken on a graded basis.*

 * Students must have the practical ability to take and complete all courses required for the Law and Government Certificate prior to graduation.
 If, for any reason, a Certificate candidate is unable to complete all courses prior to graduation, the student shall either opt to graduate on time without the Certificate and/or continue at the College of Law for such additional time as is necessary to complete the Certificate requirements.

 - 255: Administrative Law